-- For every relation R_k it computes the optimal join order under the assumption that R_k is the first relation in the join sequence. - Out of these join sequences the best one is chosen. - The resulting subproblems (for every R_k) then resemble job-scheduling problems that can be solved by the Monma-Sidney-Algorithm.
+For every relation $R_k$ it computes the optimal join order under the assumption that $R_k$ is the first relation in the join sequence.
+The resulting subproblems then resemble job-scheduling problems that can be solved by the Monma-Sidney-Algorithm.